British Museum Reading Room

 The British Museum Reading Room, situated in the centre of the Great Court of the British Museum, used to be the main reading room of the British Library.
 In 1997, this function moved to the new British Library building at St Pancras, London, but the Reading Room remains in its original form at the British Museum.

 Designed by Sydney Smirke and opened in 1857, the Reading Room was in continual use until its temporary closure for renovation in 1997.
 It was reopened in 2000, and from 2007 to 2017 it was used to stage temporary exhibitions.
-As of 2021, it remains closed to the public while its future use remains under discussion.
+The reading room was closed to the public again in 2013 and converted for use as the museum's archive.
+It was reopened for guided tours in 2023, and reopened for general visitors in July 2024.

 History

 Construction and design

 In the early 1850s the museum library was in need of a larger reading room and the then-Keeper of Printed Books, Antonio Panizzi, following an earlier competition idea by William Hosking, came up with the thought of a round room in the central courtyard.
 The building was designed by Sydney Smirke and was constructed between 1854 and 1857.
 The building used cast iron, concrete, glass and the latest technology in ventilation and heating.
 The dome, inspired by the Pantheon in Rome, has a diameter of 42.6 metres but is not technically free standing: constructed in segments on cast iron, the ceiling is suspended and made out of papier-mâché.
 Book stacks built around the reading room were made of iron to take the huge weight and add fire protection.
 There were forty kilometres of shelving in the stacks prior to the library's relocation to the new site.

+The reading room is one of the inspirations for design of the La Trobe Reading room in the State Library of Victoria in Melbourne.

-The British Museum Library
+British Museum Library

 The Reading Room was officially opened on 2 May 1857 with a 'breakfast' (that included champagne and ice cream) laid out on the catalogue desks.
 A public viewing was held between 8 and 16 May, attracting over 62,000 visitors.
 Tickets to it included a plan of the library.